Dynamit/referee/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin feature/my-new-feature`)
 6. Create a new Pull Request

+Note: The Rubocop adherence can always be improved!